 A note on photo-references:

 When I work from photo references I try to avoid working directly from one reference for copyright reasons.
 Each painting I’ll often work from at least half a dozen images (which I normally collect AFTER I’ve made the initial sketch).
 I also have a huge collection of images that I’ve harvested from the net, reference books/ CDs, personal photo references.
-Some great Image Collections which have royalty free or copyright free images include (Please read the copyright statements on each individual image before use):

 I also like working with greyscale images and using small images so I can’t rely upon them too heavily.
 This way I can make the colour up on the fly.
 I also find that it helps to practice sketching in greyscale.
 You focus on rendering the form rather than colours, which teaches you a lot about volume, lighting and texture.